stef/klutshnik-zephyr/README.md

 For the Raspberry Pico2:
  - you currently need this [patch](https://github.com/xudongzheng/zephyr/commit/4c3c8b23ccdd81106d6444199feb45c9b8c2055a.patch) to get the RNG working, apply this in the zephyr directory
- - you also neeed the `arm-none-eabi` cross-compiler toolchain.
+ - you also need the `arm-none-eabi` cross-compiler toolchain.

 ### Initializing your zephyr workspace